 Sometimes, mining the features from the same dataset may not be helpful.
 Models can be overfitted or biased towards one or more features because the new extracted feature is highly correlated to the existing features.

-This is also one of the most prevalent misconceptions that persist evn in many advanced learners.
-The role of Machine Learning algorithms is to provide you higher modularity rather than higher accuracy.
+This is also one of the most prevalent misconceptions that persist even in many advanced learners.
+The role of Machine Learning algorithms is to provide you with "higher modularity" rather than "higher accuracy."
 There may be situations where any ML algorithm will not beat the existing traditional algorithms in terms of accuracy.
-Still, it can certainly beat the standard algorithm if it will perform better in unexpected scenarios or it has to consider the exceptional scenarios.
+Still, it can certainly beat the standard algorithm if it will perform better in unexpected scenarios or if it has to consider the exceptional scenarios.

 We always encourage the stage of getting surrounded by myths because it shows that you are exploring the areas.
 But as true learners, it should be our responsibility to know the fact of every tale in any domain.

 We may have cleared most of the misconceptions that are very popular for early learners.